 MoFe customers may choose to add Sightpath’s traditional cataract service, which includes advanced equipment.
-We offer next-generation phacoemulsification systems including the Alcon Centurion, J&J Vision Signature and Bausch&Lomb Stellaris.
+We offer next-generation phacoemulsification systems including the Alcon Centurion, Johnson & Johnson Vision Signature and Bausch&Lomb Stellaris.
 Also, YAG lasers from Ellex and Nidek are available to help you provide superior patient outcomes.
 With our traditional cataract service, Sightpath offers access to a Phaco device, board-certified CST, and all of the instruments, IOLs and supplies needed, including a backup Phaco system, to ensure a successful, productive surgery day.

 The MoFe Stabilizer is Sightpath’s unique device designed for optimal patient head positioning.
 Not only can it help reduce movement, thus increasing the likelihood of a free-floating capsulotomy, the MoFe Stabilizer also elevates the neck to create an even plane for effective laser docking.
 Once you use this stabilizer, it’s hard to go back to anything else.